 1/4 cup sugar

 12oz pecan pieces

-The measurements listed above are for a single batch of pumpkin roll monkey bread.
+The measurements listed above are for a single batch of pumpkin monkey bread.
 Since I have a new 7 quart KitchenAid stand mixer, I had plenty of capacity to make a double batch and I’m glad I did.
 This treat was popular with everyone who tried it from family to friends to coworkers.